dsosd/knights_of_academia_2020_hackathon/README.md

 ## How to make it yourself

-Project not yet complete.
+The project is not yet complete.
 So no way to get it working

 ---